ono-otw/ono-otw.github.io/index.md

 This is how the cart page will look like upon checking out.
 If users allow us to use their location, it will autofill it.
 <img src="/Images/Cart.png">

-However, if they chose not to turn on location, they are able to edit the field themselves.
+However, if they choose not to turn on location, they are able to edit the field themselves.
 <img src="/Images/Cart-2.png">

 Trying to order without inputting their location results in an error.